He-Is-HaZaRdOuS/matgen/README.md

 ## Usage

-You can use MatGen via:
+You can use MatrixGen via:
 - Python API: `from matrixgen import RESIZE_METHODS, resize_matrix, load_matrix, save_matrix`
 - Command Line: Run `matrixgen --help` to see options
 - See the examples/ folder for usage patterns.